-The E Pluribus Unum Foundation seeks to transcend the current tribalism of American politics and to strengthen American democracy through civil, local engagement.
+We seek to transcend the current tribalism of American politics and to strengthen American democracy through civil, local engagement.
 The Foundation’s mission is to promote and facilitate the conversations necessary to reinvigorate a national, unifying commitment to the shared obligations of citizenship in a democracy.
 Through local engagement, we seek to renew the cultural and economic relationships that unite, strengthen, and sustain American communities.